What type of bike do I need?

 Is there a support vehicle?

-All our expeditions have a dedicated GlobeBusters Support Vehicle, driven by a GlobeBusters Support Driver.
+Yes, this tour operates with a GlobeBusters Support Vehicle and Driver.
 It is capable of carrying two motorcycle and two passengers.
-Our support vehicles carry a satellite phone, mobile phone, medical bag and spinal board, spare fuel, water, tools, some spare parts, some spare tyres.
+Our support vehicles carry a mobile phone, medical bag and spinal board, spare fuel, water, tools, some spare parts, some spare tyres.
 Our support vehicle provides temporary assistance to you if you have a mechanical problem or an accident and are injured.
-On this ride, we may have a second local support vehicle, depending on numbers.
-These are not luggage vehicles – you must carry your own luggage on your motorcycle.
-For more information, please see our Support Vehicle section.
+It will carry one small piece of luggage per person (maximum 60 litre bag), which must be waterproof and dustproof.
+Suitcases and wheelie trolleys are not suitable and can be left in the hotel in Reykjavik.

 What documents do I need?